benopotamus/django-htmx-okayjack/README.md

 </template>
 ```

+This example shows the blocks in the same file as the requesting html.
+The blocks can actually be in any file however.

 ### Django middleware and response classes
-Given the above HTML, in the corresponding Django view we now only have to do the following to handle both success and error variations.
+Given the above HTML, in the corresponding Django view, we now only have to do the following to handle both success and error variations.
 ```python
 def title(request, question_id):
 	form = TitleForm(request.POST)